 Step 3: Cut off further credit on this and other projects (if you are contractually allowed to)

 Subcontractors and suppliers tend to make lots of mistakes when they run a project, and one of the biggest mistakes is that they keep extending credit when they know they should not.
 So, stop extending credit, stop working on projects if you have the contractual right to stop working, and are not getting paid.
-It is bad to lose $10,000, but it is worse if you know that you are going to lose $10,000 and you decide to keep working, you now lose $20,000.
+It is bad to lose $10,000, but it is worse if you know that you are going to lose $10,000 and you decide to keep working.
+So then you lose $20,000.
 So, be prepared and be willing to stop working.

 Step 4: Timely record your lien or send a bond claim